bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TypeOfJunction_1CPJkVojL2mf9DeSn$IYKu/Documentation.md

-Is the tunout part of the continous welded rail ?
+The turnout part of the continuous welded rail.